TangoJ-Labs/Harvey/README.md

 # Harvey

-**UPDATE: As of February 2018, Harveytown is no longer actively running for either the website or iOS app.**
+**UPDATE: As of February 2018, Harveytown is no longer actively running on either the website or iOS app.**

 Harvey is the Swift package for the iOS app "Harveytown".